hashmi97/muse/docs/project-overview.md

 	•	Bride accepts invite → they both share the same couple workspace.
 	•	Basic login/log out.
 	2. Onboarding
-	•	Choose which events are part of their wedding (Malka, Henna Night, Bride Preparation, Wedding Night, Honeymoon; Engagement as an optional future event type).
+	•	Choose which events are part of their wedding (Malka, Henna Night, Bride Preparation, Wedding Night, Honeymoon; Engagement is milestone-only and not selectable).
 	•	For each selected event, allow enabling/disabling the Mood Board.
 	•	Save these selections in the DB (events, mood_boards).
 	3. Dashboard